From our Free Quilt Block Pattern Library

-A Sunny Lanes quilt block uses the connector corners technique to avoid messing with any half square triangles—terrific for anyone brand new to quilting.
+A Sunny Lanes quilt block uses the Connector or Folded Corners technique to avoid messing with any half square triangles—terrific for anyone brand new to quilting.

 Simple strip piecing makes the four patch units a breeze.